Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- Denver has a 6-4 record against the spread while finishing 7-3 overall in its last 10 games.
+- Denver is 6-4 against the spread and 7-3 overall in its past 10 games.

-- The Nuggets have gone over the total in six of their last 10 outings.
+- The Nuggets have hit the over in six of their last 10 games.

 Suns vs. Nuggets Betting Splits